The industry in numbers

 The QFTC also promotes the audiovisual sector, its trades and its professions.

-On June 7th and 8th, the QFTC held C.A.F.É., a rallying event for VFX and animation professionals where they could meet their community, exchange on the latest innovations and share their knowledge in a relaxed atmosphere.
+On May 16th and 17th, 2023, the QFTC will hold C.A.F.É., a rallying event for VFX and animation professionals where they could meet their community, exchange on the latest innovations and share their knowledge in a relaxed atmosphere.

 Workforce: Connecting Training to Jobs

 At the request of the Live-Action and VFX & Animation committees, a consultation table gathering all key stakeholders was convened.
 This panel identified the needs, issues and priorities regarding workforce growth.
 Five main avenues were identified: analysis of workforce needs; training-employment balance; promotion and visibility of the trades; attraction and retention of personnel; immigration.

 Contact us to learn more about these committees.

 The objective of the Rolling Green program is to facilitate the adoption of eco-friendly measures for audiovisual productions.

 Any production, regardless of its size or type, will be able to benefit from the recommended practices and references to reduce its impact on the environment.